Couple of days ago I went downtown to have a drink (probably again with Morkec) but also to get an airplane ticket home.

 This morning I was scouring the dumpster (not really a tin can type, but rather a few cubic meters of space enclosed by concrete walls on three sides) to find the ticket.
 Somehow it got thrown out there while we were cleaning out the office.
 Found it in two minutes, it was still in the top layers, with other recognizable paper trash.

 Took the last batch of pictures, including the one where I'm holding the neon tube leant to the antenna cable, and it's lit in my hand.
 That's what I was doing several times a day last six months.
+If it doesn't come up this bright, then the power is going wrong way, recheck the dials.
+If it shines like this, most of the power goes through that cable and the elsctromagnetic field around it is strong enough to arouse the fluorescence.
+Just dial the guys in the valley and tell them they have a connection.

 The boss aka senior corporal had rabbits in one bunker and hens in another (third was a warehouse and the fourth was a club downstairs and our photo lab upstairs).
 While we never ate any chicken, we did get fresh eggs at times, and now it was the time to eat some rabbit.
 A couple of months ago we thought the big male ran out, so we chased it and forced it into the pen.
 Then it turned out it wasn't our rabit, it was a wild one who just came to eat, perchance to fuck.
 The boss said to keep it, the big one was getting old anyway.

-Me and Morkec in front of transmission.
+Me and Morkec in front of transmission [unit].

 So this day he said to kill the big old one and we'll do barbecue tomorrow.
 The other cook wanted to prepare a marinade, knowing that old rabbit can be tough (hey, he's a schooled cook, a pro, he should know), but no, the boss said just hang it to lose blood.
+Eh, those cases when chain of command chains the expertise.

 My colleague Niševci, an Albanian from Kosovo, guess he was teaching sociology or marxism, noticed that I stopped shaving.
 Well, I said, I'll be a civilian in three days from now, and as a civilian I wear a beard.
 Well how can you, impossible, a professor wearing a beard, you're kidding, it must be just during the summer...
 Well, no, really, here, look.
 And I pulled out the photos of me with my class in 13. last winter, look at this.
 And he looks, disbelief oozing, doesn't fit into his head.
+Looks again, shakes [his] head, how's that possible...
+Suffered a cultural shock.

-4-X-2013 - 25-VI-2025
+4-X-2013 - 23-VI-2026